Backend API quick start

 body: JSON.stringify({

-session_token: '[SESSION_TOKEN]', // Session token generated by SDK in step 2
+session_token: '[SESSION_TOKEN]', // Session token generated by SDK in Step 2

-action_type: '[ACTION_TYPE]',
+action_type: '[ACTION_TYPE]', // For example, login

-correlation_id: '[CORRELATION_ID]' // Optional
+correlation_id: '[CORRELATION_ID]', // Optional

 })